mcdonc/breakonthru/README.txt

 Reboot to take effect.

-alsamixer, alsactl store
+Use alsamixer to set mic and speaker levels (about 3/4 way up works for me for both speaker and mic).

+After you set the levels with alsa mixer use "sudo alsactl store" to store the settings persistently so they'll work across reboots.

 If your pi is behind a NAT, you'll need to set up port forwarding from your router to your pi.
 Pass through these ports to the Pi.

-  Port 6065 (SIP) both UDP and TCP
+  Port 5065 (SIP) both UDP and TCP
   Ports 10000-20000 (SIP media) both UDP and TCP

 Add a ddns service to your router configuration which gives it a stable hostname.
 I